Adorism/pew_w68_media_literacy_insights/README.md

 More information about the columns I chose to investigate can be found in a seperate .md file in the data directory.

 ## Process and Methodology
 The survey results are encoded and answers are categorical, rather than truly numeric.
-Therefore, I used Spearman's Rank Order Correlation to examine relatinoships between pairs of variables.
+Therefore, I used Spearman's Rank Order Correlation to examine relationships between pairs of variables.

 ## Key Insights